 The accompanying consolidated financial statements include the accounts of the Company and its majority-owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 Participation of stockholders other than the Company in the net assets and in the earnings or losses of a consolidated subsidiary is reflected as a noncontrolling interest in the Company's Consolidated Balance Sheets and Statements of Operations, which adjusts the Company's consolidated results of operations to reflect only the Company's share of the earnings or losses of the consolidated subsidiary.
-As of April 30, 2013, there was one noncontrolling interest, consisting of 11.8% of the Company's Australian subsidiary, Ocean Power Technologies (Australasia) Pty.
-Ltd.
+As of April 30, 2014, there was one noncontrolling interest, consisting of 11.8% of the Company's Australian subsidiary, Ocean Power Technologies (Australasia) Pty.
+Ltd. ("OPTA").
+OPTA owns 100% of Victorian Wave Partners Pty.
+Ltd. ("VWP"), which is also organized under the laws of Australia.

 In addition, the Company evaluates its relationships with other entities to identify whether they are variable interest entities, and to assess whether it is the primary beneficiary of such entities.
 If the determination is made that the Company is the primary beneficiary, then that entity is included in the consolidated financial statements.
-As of April 30, 2013, there were no such entities.
+As of April 30, 2014, there were no such entities.